IT Outsourcing Benefits, Types, and Best Practices for 2025

 Ukraine – Leading IT Outsourcing Country

 Ukrainian software developers create unique projects like Grammarly and People.ai, not to mention all the Facebook and Google employees hailing from the country.
-There are plenty of highly educated, skilled specialists, so the competition is always on, which means their rates remain reasonable.
+There are plenty of highly educated, skilled IT specialists, so the competition is always on, which means their rates remain reasonable.

 Poland – Good Services at High Prices

-A Central European outsourcing leader.
+A Central European IT outsourcing leader.
 The only downside is that the cost of a Polish IT specialist’s hours is one of the highest in the region, reaching $99 per hour.
 The local outsourcing industry employs 250,000 professionals.

 The Philippines – Emerging IT Outsourcing Provider